Use your Cricut to make custom napkins! This simple project is perfect for creating everyday napkins or customized napkins for special events.

 Did you know that you can use heat transfer vinyl on napkins?
 Well, you can, and it’s a great way to get custom napkins without blowing your budget.

 I’ve talked a little about HTV and how you can use it to easily create custom products with your Cricut machine.
 For this project, I’m going to share how to add a monogram to some napkins for a gift, party, or even a baby or bridal shower!

 I also made a video on creating a split letter monogram right in Cricut Design Space.
-I’m actually going to show you a couple of ways to do so.
-Then you can choose the way you like best and make your own monogram for your own projects.
+I’m actually going to show you a couple of ways to do it.
+Then, you can choose the way you like best and make your own monogram for your own projects.

-How to Make a Split Letter Monogram
+How To Make A Split Letter Monogram Video Tutorial

-I actually filmed the process of making a split letter monogram in Cricut Design Space.
-You can watch that entire video below.
-It gives you options for making your monogram a few different ways.
+I actually filmed the process of making a split-letter monogram in Cricut Design Space.
+You can watch the entire video, which gives you options for making your monogram in a few different ways.

 Now that you have your support letter monogram designed, just cut out the pieces from heat transfer vinyl and make some fun napkins.